What is People Analytics?

 2. Increase Performance

-With HR Analytics tools, the analysis of employee engagement and participation, lateral moves, hiring, and promotion rates are a great way to discover the best ways to maximize efficiency and performance.
+With HR Analytics tools, the analysis of employee engagement and participation, lateral moves, team building, hiring, and promotion rates are a great way to discover the best ways to maximize efficiency and performance.

 3. Enhance Strategic Planning